ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 Vibration isolation
 -------------------

 The high vibration from internal combustion engines means that :ref:`vibration dampening <common-vibration-damping>` is critical.
-It is often necessary to mount the flight controller on an plate with `self adhesive lead weights <https://www.amazon.com/Great-Planes-Segmented-Weights-6-Ounce/dp/B0015KLJE0>`__ added to increase its mass.
+It is often necessary to mount the autopilot on an plate with `self adhesive lead weights <https://www.amazon.com/Great-Planes-Segmented-Weights-6-Ounce/dp/B0015KLJE0>`__ added to increase its mass.